Semi-Calabi-Yau orbifolds and mirror pairs: Mirror symmetry with an involution

+In Figure~\ref{fig:total-Hodge-inhomog}, we represent the Hodge diamond of $H^{*,*}_{\CR}(\Sigma_W;\CC)$, which is the usual K3 surface Hodge diamond, and --- within it --- that of $H_\sigma^{*,*}$.
+As above, we record the ranks of the $\sigma$-anti-invariant subspaces by underlining all the corresponding entries in the Hodge diamond.

-\begin{exa} This completes the discussion of $W=x_1^4x_3+x_3^7x_1+x_2^6$ of degree $18$ and weights $4,3,$ and $2$ (we refer to Examples \ref{exa:branchlocus} and \ref{exa:inhomog} for the first part).
-The study of $X_W$ and $\Sigma_W$ fits in the present setup with $G=(J_W^2)$.
-Notice, however, that the polynomial $W^\star$ is equal to $W$ and that $\SL_W$ coincides with $(J_W^2)$.
-Therefore the above theorem predicts the fact that the Hodge diamond appearing in Example \ref{exa:inhomog} is stable with respect to right angle rotations.
+Regarding the mirror side, notice that the polynomial $W^\vee$ is equal to $W$ and that $\SL_W$ coincides with $(j_W^2)$.
+Therefore Theorem~\ref{thm:semimirror} predicts that the Hodge diamond appearing in Figure~\ref{fig:total-Hodge-inhomog} is stable with respect to right angle rotations.

 This symmetry is the result of the fact that the $\sigma$-invariant part and anti-invariant part coincide up to a right-angle rotation, and of the fact that the $(\frac 12 + \ZZ, \frac 12 +\ZZ)$-graded part is itself symmetric.